Shaun103/Hospital_Patient/README.md

-# This program takes in arguments from a class
-# then places the object into a vector to be
-# manipulated.
-This project showcases how objects are
-# created and how they can be manipulated once they are
-# placed within a vector
+This program creates a patient object that will hold user generated id, age, name and illness description
+Once the object is created the user as the option to search by patient ID, display all patients in the vector, remove a patient, update a specific patient and print all patients within the vector to a file